Kisky3/TOEIC/README.md

 13.`fraud`: deliberate deception for unfair or unlawful gain.

-14. `handicap`: a physiological or mental deficiency that prevents or restricts normal achievement.
+14.`handicap`: a physiological or mental deficiency that prevents or restricts normal achievement.

+15.`indemnity`: insurance against damage or loss.

+16.`liable`: legally bound or responsible.

 ***